Renate Limbach: Chess career

-Renate Limbach was one of two daughters of Alida Ignatia Maria van Leeuwen (* 1941) and Antonius “Ton” Limbach (1938–2007); her father was a school superintendent.
+Renate Limbach was born in 1971 in Nijmegen and growed up in Apeldoorn.
+She was one of two daughters of Alida Ignatia Maria van Leeuwen (* 1941) and Antonius “Ton” Limbach (1938–2007); her father was a school superintendent.
 Ton Limbach taught his daughter to play chess.
 Since she was an excellent student who found learning easy, she was able to spend a lot of time at the chessboard.
 At the age of ten she became a member of the Apeldoorns Schaakgenootschap and took part in tournaments.
 In 1986 she won Dutch Girls' Chess Championship in the U16 age group.
 Veluws College, which she attended from 1984 to 1990, gave her the opportunity to combine sport and school.

 In 1987 and 1989 Renate Limbach won Dutch Girls Rapid Chess Championship.
 At the World Youth Chess Championship in U16 age group in Innsbruck she came 7th with 6 points from 11 games.

 In 1990, at the age of 19, she won the Dutch Women's Chess Championship.
 In the same year she competed at the World Girls' Junior Chess Championship in Santiago.
 She scored 6,5 points in 13 games despite being ill.
 Also in 1990, she was part of the Dutch Junior Chess team for the Faber Cup, a tournament for youth national teams in Arnhem, which the Netherlands won.

 Renate Limbach played for Netherlands in the Women's Chess Olympiad: